Hitchcock Directs 007

 If little of this rings a bell with fans of the film version of Goldfinger, rest assured that it all connects neatly with events in Fleming’s novel, which gets underway with a chance encounter in an airport lounge and is famously divided into sections named “Happenstance,” “Coincidence," and "Enemy Action.”
 Fleming also includes an incident in which a pesky cat observes Bond’s stealthy reconnaissance at Goldfinger’s country house.
 Being Auric Goldfinger’s pet it is, of course, a ginger cat.

-Happily, it is possible to watch the Tourneur film on YouTube for free (Try searching for it under the American title: Curse of the Demon) and note not only the bits that may have influenced Fleming’s novel, but a few scenes that seem to predict touches which were added to the movie version of Goldfinger
+Happily, it is possible to watch the Tourneur film on YouTube for free (Try searching for it under the American title: Curse of the Demon) and note not only the bits that may have influenced Fleming’s novel, but a few scenes that seem to predict touches which were added to the movie version of Goldfinger.

 The film opened in England a few months before Fleming began writing his latest thriller.
-Of course Fleming may not have seen the film, in which case and any resemblence is merely a spooky coincidence.
+Of course Fleming may not have seen the film, in which case any resemblence is merely a spooky coincidence.

 The Manufactured Bond